Geographypods.com - School Geography

 IB Exam Practice

-Describe and explain the strategies to manage tourist demands, maximize capacity and minimize conflicts between local residents and visitors and avert environmental damage in an arban area of your choice.
-Evaluate their relative successes.
-(20)
+Evaluate the strategies to manage tourist demands, maximize capacity and minimize conflicts between local residents and visitors and avert environmental damage in an urban area of your choice.

 **An essay plan is vital for this question as there is a considerable amount to write about a number of different features**